" " 4 Tested Ways to Hang Things on a Brick Wall – No Drill – BesideTheFrontDoor.com

 This clip worked as well as the prior, grips on the brick, clip.
 It has a smaller bulk, so I doubted it would, but my concerns have thus far been proven unfounded.
 It has worked faultlessly.

-4. Nail-In Brick Clip
+4. Nail-In Concrete Clip

-I tried the nail-in clips for brick.
+I tried the nail-in clips for concrete.
 That did not work at all.
 Not even close.
 I could not even see how these had been rated for brick.
 Wood, yes, which is where I ended up nailing them into the fascia board to hold instead.
 Worked great there, but the brick?
 Not a chance, they just bent or refused to budge at all.

 There are pics of how well they worked when pounded into the wood, great there.
 Possibly these are designed for concrete block or installation in the mortar.
 They just did not work for me in brick, and my mortar is inset, so these clips could not be installed into the mortar for my application.